 If you have searched the site and are unable to find an image you are looking for, call (207) 774-1822 x217 or e-mail email@example.com.

 If I register for an account, is my personal information secure?

 Which browsers are compatible with this site?

 Note for America Online users on Macintosh® computers: If you're using AOL version 3, Netscape Navigator version 3, or Microsoft Internet Explorer version 3, you won't be able to reliably access the secure areas of our site.
 Please upgrade to AOL version 4 or above.

 If you're experiencing difficulties accessing certain areas, your computer may not be accepting cookies, or your system may be behind a corporate firewall, which can make accessing secure servers difficult.
 If you encounter problems, please use our online form to contact us.

 Do I need any special software to use Maine Memory Network?

-Viewing transcriptions of handwritten documents found in the Maine Memory Network requires the Adobe Acrobat Reader, which can be downloaded for free using the link below.
+Viewing transcriptions of handwritten documents found in the Maine Memory Network may require the Adobe Acrobat Reader, which can be downloaded for free.